NewITCorporation/sweet-alert-dialog/README.md

 forked from f0ris

-                                  1. fix bug content text multi-line
-                                  2. fix bug button ok and cancel remove margin when one of it is hidden
-                                  3. fix bug custom view height dynamically
-                                  4. remove neutral button
-                                  5. rearrange layout padding/margin
+fix incorrect margin button when one of it is hidden fixed dialog width by 80% of screen size fixed button width by 50% of dialog size no longer support neutral button no longer support progress color every view visibility by default is gone (no hide command) upgrade gradle version and targetsdk = 27